Dan Empfield

+His FIST-based protocol of road and triathlon bicycle fitting was the first among today's dynamic bike fit protocols, and he coined the bicycle geometry terms "stack" and "reach" - corresponding, respectively, to the vertical and horizontal distance between the bottom bracket center and head-tube top; these terms helped normalize bike geometries across manufacturers.

+Today, Empfield remains an editor-at-large at slowtwitch.com.

 Empfield has been inducted into the Triathlete Magazine Hall of Fame (2004) and the USA Triathlon Hall of Fame (2014), has received the World Open Water Swimming Association's (WOWSA) lifetime achievement award (2010), and was named by Inside Triathlon as one of the ten most influential people in United States triathlon for 2012 and 2013.
 He received Interbike’s Triathlon Industry Leader of the Year award in 2014.
-He serves on the board of directors of Triathlon Business International and is a former board member of USA Triathlon.
+He is a former board member of USA Triathlon.